-At the time Interstate Oil Transport maintained two fleets.
-Their Northeast Fleet or "Green Fleet" that operated in Philadelphia, Pennsylvania.
-And a Southern Fleet or "White fleet" that operated out of Tampa, Florida.
+At the time Interstate Oil Transportation operated two fleets.
+Their Northeast Fleet or "Green Fleet" operated in Philadelphia, Pennsylvania.
+And their Southern Fleet or "White fleet" which operated out of Tampa, Florida.

-In 1998, Maritrans's northeast fleet was thinned, and the Charger was acquired by Dann Ocean Towing of Tampa, Florida where she was renamed the Captain Dann .
+In 1998, the tug was acquired by Dann Ocean Towing of Tampa, Florida.
+Where she was renamed the Captain Dann.

 She is a model bow, twin screw ABS Maltese Cross A-1 Towing Service; Maltese Cross AMS certified tug.
 Powered by two Caterpillar D-399 TA main engines with Lufkin RLS 4218 reduction gears turning two 104(in) diameter by 86(in) fixed pitch four bladed propellers for a rated 2,250 horsepower.